-Overview of the Government-wide Financial Statements
+Overview of the Government-wide Financial Statement

 The District's Governmental Activities differ from many municipalities in that some of the figures it posts under its liabilities and net position accounts relate to the District's bankruptcy plan.
-The District has long term liabilities of \$41,695,028 which mainly represent accrued but unpaid principal and interest of its 1992 Series B bonds.
-Another \$41,767 of current liabilities is comprised of customer deposits, compensated employee absences and accounts payable.
-The fully collateralized principal of the Series A 1992 bond (Private-Purpose Trust Fund) has a current market value of \$2,662,917 which is 6% lower than last year, but the securities purchased have a guaranteed face value at maturity regardless of their annual fluctuations.
+The District has long-term liabilities of \$42,660,796 which mainly represent accrued but unpaid principal and interest of its 1992 Series B bonds.
+Another \$36,471 of current liabilities is comprised of customer deposits, compensated employee absences and accounts payable.
+The fully collateralized principal of the Series A 1992 bond (Private-Purpose Trust Fund) has a current market value of \$2,779,661 which is 4.4% higher than last year, but the securities purchased have a guaranteed face value at maturity regardless of their annual fluctuations.
 These securities will help reduce the long-term debt on January 1, 2027, by fulfilling the financial obligations of the Series "A" Principal Only bonds.
-At that point, the Series B Principal and Interest bonds will receive all plan defined revenue of the District until such time as the bankruptcy plan expires in 2032, if not more than 1,500 Single Family Homes have been built or 2042, if more than 1,500 single family homes are built by 2032.
+At that point, the Series B Principal and Interest bonds will receive all plan defined revenue of the District until such time as the bankruptcy plan expires in 2032, if not more than 1.500 Single Family Homes have been built or 2042, if more than 1,500 single family homes are built by 2032.